AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 #### Ubiquitous Language and Repositories

-Since reposistory interfaces are part of the domain they should use ubiquitous language like any other object in the domain.
+Since repository interfaces are part of the domain they should use ubiquitous language like any other object in the domain.
 The example code in `Ubiquitous Language` section showed the use ubiquitous language on a repository: